nagasudhirpulla/taming_python/blog/skills/dbeaver.md

 [Table of Contents](https://nagasudhir.blogspot.com/2020/04/taming-python-table-of-contents.html)

 <hr/>
-In this post we will try to install a PostgreSQL database and explore it's database administration tools.
+In this post we will try to install and use a free universal database tool called DBeaver.

-## Why is a database required
+## Why use DBeaver
-* Database is useful to persist the data/state of an application in the storage for analytics, business logic implementation etc
-* Database makes some common tasks very easy and manageable like  data storage with encryption, querying the stored data, creating reports etc
-* Almost all practical software systems will require a database to persist the data
+* D

 ## What is a PostgreSQL database
 * PostgreSQL database is a powerful opensource relational database where data can be stored in tables